awsdocs/aws-encryption-sdk-docs/doc_source/c-examples.md

 Step 5: Verify the encryption context\.
 Be sure that the actual encryption context — the one that was used to decrypt the message — contains the encryption context that you provided when encrypting the message\.
 The actual encryption context might include extra pairs, because the [cryptographic materials manager](concepts.md#crypt-materials-manager) \(CMM\) can add pairs to the provided encryption context before encrypting the message\.
-In the AWS Encryption SDK in C, you are not required to provide an encryption context when decrypting because the encryption context is included in the encrypted message that the SDK returns\.
+In the AWS Encryption SDK for C, you are not required to provide an encryption context when decrypting because the encryption context is included in the encrypted message that the SDK returns\.
 But, before it returns the plaintext message, your decrypt function should verify that all pairs in the provided encryption context appear in the encryption context that was used to decrypt the message\.
 First, get a read\-only pointer to the hash table in the session\.
 This hash table contains the encryption context that was used to decrypt the message\.

 ```